-Mary too has an idea for a business but she takes a “lean” approach to starting up.
-She knows that the top reason why products fail is not due to a failure in building out the product, but rather due to a failure in building out a repeatable and scalable business model.
+Mary too, has an idea for a business, but she takes a “lean” approach to starting up.
+She knows that the top reason products fail is not due to a failure in building out the product but rather due to a failure to build a repeatable and scalable business model.
 She intends to navigate her entrepreneurial journey by following the 3-step innovation meta-process outlined in Running Lean:

 Her offer is made up of three things:

-Compared to Bob and Josh, Mary gets started much faster, and on more solid footing, backed by early customer validation.
-This early customer validation also paves the way for her to more easily secure additional resources from her stakeholders to move forward.
+Compared to Bob and Josh, Mary gets started much faster and on more solid footing, backed by early customer validation.
+This early customer validation also paves the way for her to easily secure additional resources from her stakeholders to move forward.